kjeshang/NespressoMetropolisCoffeeFlavourReferenceGuide/README.md

     * Build report for given coffee, and save it to the Guides directory.
 12. Export final dataset as an Excel workbook.

+## Conclusion
+After the analysis code was fully executed and all coffee flavour reference guides were procedurly generated, the reference guides were transferred to my Apple iPhone.
+I keep my phone handy and in my pocket at all times during my workday, thus having these documents accessible at a moments notice can be advantagous; especially when handling customers that want both high level and quick answers.
+Also, I may not always have time to access a computer with such documents as busy workdays may have all cash counters/tills occupied, and going into the office to check information then coming back outside is not ideal.
+I access them via the [PDF Expert](https://apps.apple.com/us/app/pdf-expert-editor-reader/id743974925) mobile application.
+This application is similar to any other file management mobile application.
+A reason why I chose to use this application was that it is isolated from the native Apple Files application, and has advanced PDF viewing and editing features, along with the a built-in filename/keyword search feature.
+Therefore, I only need to type in the name of the coffee, and all related documents containing the what I typed would appear (i.e., akin to a wild card search).
+Working on this project was fruitful because I exercised my programming ability, learnt how to use a new programming package for automated document generation (i.e., ReportLab), and studied the product lineup to enrich my knowledge for the purpose of contributing to my workplace.